UMDBPP/GHOUL/README.md

-# Helios2
+# GHOUL

-Repository for the revived Helios project started in 2022
+Repository for the GHOUL project started in Fall 2022 as a part of the National Eclipse Ballooning Project

+(A spooky spiritual sucessor to Helios)